tariqjamel/Flutter-Chat-Bot/README.md

-# Flutter AI Chat Application (Premium Glassmorphism)
+# Flutter-Chat-Bot Application (Premium Glassmorphism)

 This is a premium, AI-powered chatbot application built with Flutter.
 It features a stunning **Glassmorphic UI** and integrates Gemini AI for a seamless conversational experience using text, voice, and images.